SHathi28/Ethical-Hacking-Python-Scripts/README.md

 ![reverseShell Screenshot 9](README_Screenshots/reverseShell_Screenshot9.png)

 2. **reverseShell.py**: Works in conjunction with server.py.
 This script is designed to be placed on the target machine and establish a connection with the command system, waiting to receive commands to execute and send back.

+4. **threaded.py**: An extension of the server.py file that acts as a Command and Control Center that can connect to multiple target machines and execute commands on them individually or execute commands on all the machines at once.